Our Story

 In 2021, a group of academic physicians at the University of South Dakota asked a question no one had answered: Why wasn't there a national medical honor society that recognized students for what they actually did in their communities — not just their test scores or their bedside manner, but their willingness to act?

 Alpha Omega Alpha recognizes academic achievement.
 The Gold Humanism Honor Society recognizes compassion.
-Aequitas Health was built to recognize something neither of them do: action.
+Aequitas Health was built to honor something neither of them do: action — not just achievement, but what students actually build in their communities.
+The name comes from the Latin aequitas, meaning fairness or equity.
 Every fellow completes a project that addresses a real health need in a real community.

 Milestones